 Cloudless Sulphur Butterfly (Phoebis sennae)

-Detailing the identifying qualities of the Cloudless Sulphur Butterfly, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Cloudless Sulphur Butterfly.

 Cloudless Sulphurs migrate north in warmer months, stretching their typical range across the U.S. so everyone can see them in the summer.